thecodehunter/react-native-activity-rings/README.md

-# React Native Activity Rings & Chart
+# React Native Activity Rings & Progress Chart

 ![Screenshot](./docs/screenshot.png?raw=true "Activity Rings")

-Activity Rings is the perfect Progress Chart for your project.
+***Activity Rings is also the perfect Progress Chart for your project.***

-This library provides Ring visualization of data, used alongside with the ActivityRingsLegend component this will be the perfect Progress Chart solution too.
+This library provides Ring visualization of data and can be used alongside with the ActivityRingsLegend component for chart representation.

 ---